 There are inherent risks and speculation due to the expected nature of the Company's involvement in the evaluation, acquisition, exploration and if warranted, development and production of metals.
 Mineral exploration involves a high degree of risk and there is no assurance that expenditures made on future exploration by the Company will result in discoveries of commercial grade and/or quantities.
 While the Company have or will develop a limited number of specific identified exploration or development prospects within the Property, management will continue to evaluate prospects on an ongoing basis in a manner consistent with industry standards.
 The long-term commercial success of the Company depends on its ability to find, acquire, develop and commercially produce reserves.
 No assurance can be given that the Company will be able to locate satisfactory properties for acquisition or participation.
-Moreover, if such acquisitions or participations are identified, the Company may determine that current markets, terms of acquisition and participation or pricing conditions make such acquisitions or participations to produce reserves.
-The Company may determine that current markets, terms of acquisition and participation or pricing conditions make such acquisitions or participations to be be be be be by the Company has no history of earnings and will have no producing resource properties to begin with.
+Moreover, if such acquisitions or participations are identified, the Company may determine that current markets, terms of acquisition and participation or pricing conditions make such acquisitions or participations uneconomic.
+The Company has no history of earnings and will have no producing resource properties to begin with.